TheSilvered/nest/docs/stdlib/time_library.md

 `[] @high_res_time -> Real`

-**Return value**:
+**Returns:**

-Returns a timestamp with the highest resolution available in seconds.
+A timestamp with the highest resolution available in seconds.
 This value has meaning only when compared with other values from the same function.

 ---